‘Mаma, I’m a Big Now’: How Does the 7-Year-Old Child Crisis Manifest Itself

-- DON’T annoy them with long conversations about entering into “adulthood”.
+- DON’T annoy them with long conversations about entering “adulthood”.

-The natural desire of all parents is to protect the child from all kinds of troubles in life.
+The natural desire of all parents is to protect their children from all kinds of troubles in life.
 However, if you constantly monitor and correct their every step, your son or daughter will never learn to lead an independent life.

 - DO spend more time with the child.

-- DO allow the child to solve problems by themselves whenever they are capable of doing it.
+- DO allow the child to solve problems by themselves whenever they can do it.